SpongePowered/SpongeDocs/source/plugin/buildsystem.rst

     you're only interested in how to use Gradle_ for a simple Java project, a good place to start would be the `Gradle Java Quickstart`_.

-Continue at :doc:`workspace/index` for an introduction how to set up Gradle_ in your IDE.
+Continue at :doc:`plugin-identifier` for choosing a plugin identifier and then setting up Gradle_ in your IDE.

 Maven
 =====